 If your transcripts or academic records are in a language other than English, you must upload a PDF which includes BOTH the original language documents *and* English translations.
-The English translation must be performed by one of the following: 1) the college or university which has issued the documents, 2) a transcript evaluation service (e.g. WES, ECE, IERF), or 3) a government certified translator.
+Any of the following translation resources are acceptable: 1) the college or university which has issued the documents, 2) a WES, IERF, or ECE evaluation, or 3) a government-certified translator.

-- Applicants who are offered admission to a UC Davis graduate program will be required to send official paper copies of their transcripts or academic records to UC Davis Graduate Studies.
-This is a required step for accepting the admission offer.
-If you are admitted, you will be provided with detailed instructions regarding where to send your records and what specific documents are required.
+- Applicants who are admitted to a UC Davis graduate program will receive instructions for sending the required official copies of their transcripts or academic records to UC Davis Graduate Studies.

-- Verification of Credentials: If necessary, University officials may contact the schools of selected applicants to verify their documents.
+- UC Davis officials may contact the schools of selected applicants to verify their documents.
 If we are unable to verify transcripts or academic records, UC Davis reserves the right to cancel the application or withdraw an offer of admission.

 If you have additional questions about your transcripts/academic records, please visit our Frequently Asked Questions page.